Building and Condo Maintenance

 4. Amenities and Services

-If your condominium association offers amenities such as a fitness center, community room, or concierge services, the funds collected through HOA fees contribute to these additional services’ operational costs and maintenance.
-These amenities enhance the overall living experience for unit owners and are typically managed and maintained by the HOA.
+If your condominium association offers amenities such as a fitness center, community room, or concierge services, the funds collected through COA fees contribute to these additional services’ operational costs and maintenance.
+These amenities enhance the overall living experience for unit owners and are typically managed and maintained by the COA.

 Addressing Repairs in a Water Leak

-In general, when a water leak occurs within a condominium unit, the responsibility for repairs is often divided between the unit owner and the HOA.
+In general, when a water leak occurs within a condominium unit, the responsibility for repairs is often divided between the unit owner and the COA.
 Here’s a breakdown of typical scenarios:

-1. Leak Originating from Common Areas: If the water leak originates from a shared element or common area, such as a faulty pipe in the building’s plumbing system or a leaky roof, it is typically the responsibility of the HOA to address and repair the issue.
-In such cases, the repairs would be covered by the funds collected through HOA fees and the association’s insurance coverage.
+1. Leak Originating from Common Areas: If the water leak originates from a shared element or common area, such as a faulty pipe in the building’s plumbing system or a leaky roof, it is typically the responsibility of the COA to address and repair the issue.
+In such cases, the repairs would be covered by the funds collected through COA fees and the association’s insurance coverage.

 2. Leak Originating from a Unit: If the water leak originates from within a specific condominium unit, such as a burst pipe or malfunctioning appliance, it is generally the responsibility of the unit owner to address and repair the issue.
 The unit owner would need to engage the services of a licensed plumber or contractor to fix the leak and bear the associated costs.